-Prosperity has always been a controversial subject when it comes to Christianity.
-It shouldn’t be though, because it is spoken about throughout the Bible.
-Our question for today is what can a Christian do now to be prosperous?
+Prosperity has been a controversial subject when it involves Christians.
+It shouldn’t be though, because God spoke about it in Psalm 1 and throughout the Bible.

 For the Lord watches over the path of the godly, but the path of the wicked leads to destruction.
 Psalm 1:6